conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

 Let's go through the most relevant parts:

-* We add the requirements in the ``requirements()`` method but in this case we are using the ``tested_reference_str`` attribute that Conan sets to pass to the test_package.
-This is a convinience attribute to avoid hardcoding the package name in the test_package so that we can reuse the same test_package for several versions of the same Conan package.
-  In our case this variable will take the ``hello/1.0`` value.
+* We add the requirements in the ``requirements()`` method but in this case, we use the ``tested_reference_str`` attribute that Conan sets to pass to the test_package.
+This is a convenience attribute to avoid hardcoding the package name in the test_package so that we can reuse the same test_package for several versions of the same Conan package.
+In our case, this variable will take the ``hello/1.0`` value.

 * We define a ``test()`` method.
-This is a special method that will only be invoked in the *test_package* recipes.
-It executes immediately after ``build()`` is called, and its meant to run some executable or tests on binaries to prove the package is correctly created.
+This method will only be invoked in the *test_package* recipes.
+It executes immediately after ``build()`` is called, and it's meant to run some executable or tests on binaries to prove the package is correctly created.
 A couple of comments about the contents of our ``test()`` method:

   - We are using the :ref:`conan.tools.build.cross_building<conan_tools_build_cross_building>` tool to